phoenixbyrd/Termux_XFCE/README.md

 Sets up a termux XFCE desktop and a Debian proot install and installs some additional software like Vivaldi, Firefox, Libreoffice, Audacious, Webcord and a few others.

 You only need to pick your username and follow the prompts to create a vncserver password and a password for proot user.
 Comes already themed too.
+This will take just under 7.5GB of storage space.

 # cp2menu